 Why homemade probiotics are the way to go

 Upon return home from Asia, my daughter “forced” the household onto her probiotics bandwagon.
 Not the worst.
 Her claim was that sauerkraut, kimchi, kombucha etc at the supermarket are more regulated, sometimes pasteurized, hence not packed with the good-for-your-gut bacteria.
 Homemade is the way to go to get the kim chi benefits.

 In Asia, fermented foods are a standard at meals.
 She said even at restaurants people would order a plate of pickled vegetables.

-One of her prized recipes from Asia was for Korean kimchi.
+One of her prized items from Asia was for Korean kimchi recipe.
 She got it from a shop owner, who got it from a Korean expat.
 So we knew it would be delicious, but also accommodate for ingredient scarcity expats run into.
 She told us that people improvised, and often.

 What?
 No fermentation weights??